This is my second article in my ‘Skin:’ series and is a positive step in my Skin journey. I trialled Skin Salvation for 7 days, lets see the results…

 As I discussed in my first ‘Skin:’ article, I’m currently at a stage in my journey where it’s all about waiting.
 Many appointments with dermatologists and a lot of waiting for the outcome letters.
 The latest appointment was to determine if I am to be put forward for the next stage of Genetic testing.

 I’m quite an impatient person when it comes to waiting for something I really want.
-Like information in this case.
-Whilst on social media, I noticed Balmonds Skincare reaching out for people with skin disorders, to trial their Skin Salvation product.
+Like the information in this case.
+Whilst on social media, I noticed Balmonds Skincare reaching out to people with skin disorders, to trial their Skin Salvation product.

 Balmonds Skin Salvation.

 Before I delve into my trial diary, let me introduce you to the product in review.